 Start small with container gardening

 Especially if you live in the city, container gardening is easy and scalable.
 Instead of planting a garden in the ground, you plant your seeds or seedlings in a portable container, such as a ceramic planter.
+Cheap container vegetable gardening ideas like this make it simple.

 Containers can be repurposed from almost anything.
 Cheap containers you can use to grow vegetables include milk jugs, two-liter soda bottles with the tops cut off, five-gallon plastic buckets, metal bins and plastic kiddie pools.
 You can even use a plastic bag of soil as an ad hoc planter.
 Another idea for cheap container vegetable gardening is to pick up ceramic and terra cotta flower pots for almost nothing at garage sales and thrift stores.